-All trust staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.
+All school and college staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.

-Trust staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
+School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.

-All trust staff will receive appropriate safeguarding child protection training, including online safety so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
-This training is refreshed every three years.
-In addition, all staff members will receive safeguarding and child protection updates (for example, via email, weekly bulletin and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+All school staff will receive appropriate safeguarding children training, including online safety (which is updated regularly - Hertfordshire Safeguarding Children Partnership advises every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse and neglect and of the appropriate procedures to follow.
+In addition, all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-Supply staff, contractors and volunteers will be made aware of the safeguarding policies and procedures by the DSL, including The Safeguarding and Child Protection Policy and Employees Code of Conduct
+Supply staff, contractors and volunteers will be made aware of the safeguarding policies and procedures by the DSL, including The Child Protection Policy and Staff Behaviour Policy (code of conduct)